CSteinmuller/devdocs/source/howto/doc-howto.rst

 For more information on RST formatting, check
 `RST <`http://www.sphinx-doc.org/en/stable/rest.html>`_.

-NOTE: This file is *not* a tutorial on RST and MD, rather, it is a tutorial on RST and MD standards used by the Qub3d Engine Group.
+NOTE: This file is *not* a tutorial on RST and Markdown, rather, it is a tutorial on RST and MD standards used by the Qub3d Engine Group.